abhinav4848/Programming-Notes/topics/js-intermediate.md

     ]
 }
 ```
-Old way of using Ajax and reading json the json response:
+Old way of using Ajax and reading the json response:
 ```js
 var xmlhttp = new XMLHttpRequest();
 xmlhttp.onreadystatechange = function() {